-The Bill & Melinda Gates Foundation made a public statement about how DEI will be a core tenet of its grantmaking.
+The Bill & Melinda Gates Foundation has made a public statement about incorporating DEI as a core tenet of its grantmaking.
 This commitment creates accountability within the organisation to integrate DEI into its leadership, talent, culture, and partnerships with public progress reports.